JingyiGu/homepage.github.io/_pages/about.md

 Recent News
 ======
+* 11/2023: Our paper "Self-Supervised Learning for User Localization" is accepted by International Conference on Computing, Networking and Communications (**ICNC 2024**).
 * 9/2023: Our paper "Margin Trader: A Reinforcement Learning Framework for Portfolio Management with Margin and Constraints" is accepted with **oral** presentation by 4th ACM International Conference on AI in Finance (**ICAIF 2023**).
 * 5/2023: I am glad to join **Samsung Display America Lab** as an AI/ML Research Intern this summer at San Jose, CA.
 * 4/2023: Presented two papers at IEEE 39th International Conference on Data Engineering Workshops on Big Data Analytics in Finance and Commerce (**ICDE 2023**).